afeld/schemachange-in-terraform/README.md

    cd terraform
    ```

-1. Run Terraform. (`-parallelism=1` is set because schemachange only runs a single script at a time.)
+1. Run Terraform. (`-parallelism=1` is set to match schemachange's behavior of only running a single script at a time.)

    ```sh
    terraform init